Code-Institute-Submissions/Christmas-Baking-For-Kids/README.md

   click on the "NO" button the client is returned to the edit page.

 ### 404 Page
+    - This page has the page header and looks like the other pages except that it has a 404 message and and image so the client is not left confused.
+    - The image is that of a half eatern cookie and the message is " Oops it looks like this page has been eatern.
+Please click on the home button to return to the home page".

 ### 500 Page
+    - This page is very similar to the 404 page and has a message of " Oops there seems to be an error.
+Our technitians have been notified, Please click the home button to return home."

 ## Features Left to Implement